AJKBajwa/ESP32-CAM-Weight/README.md

 ### Uploading the Main Code.
 Download [Click-Pic.ino](/ESP-CAM/Click-Pic.ino) from the repository.

+Scroll down and look for ssid and password.
+Replace these with the ones of your router.
+Write informatation inside the inverted comas e.g. if your ssid and password are TP-link and 12345, enter them as "TP-link" and "12345".

 Upload it to your ESP.

 Also, remember to connect the GPIO4 of the ESP CAM to digital Pin 6 of your Arduino Uno through resistors making a voltage divider of 3.3 V or a logic converter.